-Engraving on aluminum, ornamental iron hooks,
+Engraving on aluminum, ornamental hooks in painted iron.

 Go to the exhibition "Transizioni"